“How can I become a millionaire in Nigeria?”

 Snail foods can be sourced from the bush or surroundings.
 You might not need to spend money on food for the snails.
 This is why it yields profit easily.

-C. Rice farming
+C. Rice Farming Business

-This is also a good business but it demands a huge capital to start.
+Rice farming business also a good business but it demands a huge capital to start.

-D. Oil and Gas
+D. Oil and Gas Business

-It is rear for you to see someone who is into petroleum marketing that is not making his profit in millions whether the person is doing it legally or illegally.
+It is rear for you to see someone who is into petroleum marketing business that is not making his profit in millions whether the person is doing it legally or illegally.

 If this person is not making his money in millions its either they are chasing him from his village or his accountant is diverting the whole money into a separate account.